auricore-labs/auri-manifesto/README.md

 > **The Auri Manifesto — Value Without Noise.**
 > Predictable flow.
 Measurable delivery.
 Zero theater.
+>
+> Auri is an open framework for teams who build, not perform.
+> Born from real engineering practice — focused on evidence, cadence, and value.

 # ✨ The Auri Manifesto
 ### “Value Without Noise.”